Improving Power Spectrum Estimation using Multitapering: Efficient asteroseismic analyses for understanding stars, the Milky Way, and beyond: Introduction

+While tapering reduces bias, its downside is that it increases variance (or noise).
+Additionally, tapers generally down weight data points near the edges of a time series, which leads to some information loss.
+Instead of using just one taper, \cite{thomson_1982} use multiple orthogonal tapers called Discrete Prolate Spheroidal Sequences \citep[DPSS;][]{slepian_1978} to obtain an averaged estimate from a number of single-tapered estimates (refer to Section~\ref{subsubsec:mt_general_solution} for more details).
+This method treats both the bias and inconsistency problems, minimizes loss of information, and outperforms un-tapered and single-tapered power spectrum estimates (with or without smoothing) \citep[refer to Section~\ref{subsubsec:mt_general_solution},][]{park_1987, bronez_1992, riedel_1994, mccoy_1998, stoica_99, prieto_2007, thomson_2014, lees_1995}.
+It is very popular in different fields of science and engineering; particularly interesting applications are those in Earth, climate, and solar science since they have many similarities with asteroseismology \citep[for e.g.][]{park_1987, thomson_1996, thomson_2015a, thomson_2015b, chave_2019, chave_2020, mann_2021}.
+There are also some astronomical studies that use multitapering such as \cite{scargle_1997, feigelson_2012, vaughan_2013, romano_2017, scargle_2021, dodson-robinson_2022b}.

 Time-series data in astronomy are often dependent on observational factors resulting in irregular sampling.
-This is true for modern space-based asteroseismic data, e.g., Kepler observations \citep{borucki_2010, koch_2010} are over Q0-Q16 quarters, each of ${\approx}3$ months duration, with data downlinks that result in gaps as well as slight uneven-sampling due to conversion of evenly-sampled time stamps to Barycentric Julian Date.
-While one can interpolate such irregularly-sampled time-series data to a mesh of regular times \citep[e.g.][]{garcia_2014} and use estimators based on the assumption of even sampling, \cite{lepage_2009} and \cite{springford_2020} demonstrate that interpolation leads to spectral leakage by introducing power from the method and thus has undesirable effects on spectral estimates.
-Instead, the Lomb-Scargle (LS) periodogram \citep{lomb_1976, scargle_1982} is widely regarded as a standard solution to the spectrum estimation problem for irregular sampling and is particularly popular in astronomy.
+This is true for modern space-based asteroseismic data, e.g., Kepler observations \citep{borucki_2010, koch_2010} are over Q0-Q16 quarters, each of ${\approx}3$ months duration, with data downlinks that result in gaps as well as slight uneven sampling due to conversion of evenly-sampled timestamps to Barycentric Julian Date.
+Here uneven sampling refers to non-uniform time intervals between observations.
+While one can interpolate such unevenly-sampled time-series data to a mesh of regular times \citep[e.g.][]{garcia_2014} and use estimators based on the assumption of even sampling, \cite{lepage_2009} and \cite{springford_2020} demonstrate that interpolation leads to spectral leakage by introducing power from the interpolation method itself and thus has undesirable effects on power spectrum estimates.
+Instead, the Lomb-Scargle (LS) periodogram \citep{lomb_1976, scargle_1982} is widely regarded as a standard solution to the power spectrum estimation problem for irregular sampling and is particularly prevalent in astronomy.
 However, it suffers from the same statistical issues as the classical periodogram and its spectral leakage worsens with increased irregularity of the time samples \citep{vanderplas_2018}.
-We thus develop the \texttt{mtNUFFT} periodogram that extends the Thomson multitaper spectral estimate to irregular sampling and improves upon the noise and spectral leakage properties of the LS periodogram.
-This new periodogram is particularly favourable for detecting quasi-periodic signals (e.g., p-modes) as well as periodic non-sinusoidal-shaped signals (e.g., exoplanet transits) in space-based light curves, and is an extension of the \texttt{mtLS} periodogram developed in \cite{springford_2020}.